Azure-Samples/azure-edge-extensions-aio-iac-terraform/README.md

    terraform apply -var-file="../root-<unique-name>.tfvars"
    ```

-## Deploying into Existing Cluster
+## Deploying into an Existing Arc Connected Cluster

+> NOTE: Follow these instructions if you want to skip `1-infra` and are only wanting to use `2-aio-full` and/or `3-opc-plc-sim`.

 It is possible to use this repository to deploy Azure IoT Operations to an existing Azure Arc enabled cluster in an existing Resource Group.
 Ensure your cluster is setup and configured with the following prerequisites before deploying Azure IoT Operations.